erwinlares/eltoolkit/README.md

 ### How to use the `create_project2` function

-To create a new project with a basic template that includes `data`, `images`, `plots`, and `scripts`.
-This will create a new project, place it as a subdirectory of `Desktop`, and name it “myproject”.
-It will also create a new R session and open the project.
+Use `create_project2()` to create a new project with a basic template that includes `data`, `images`, `plots`, and `scripts`.
+The code below will create a new project, place it as a subdirectory of `Desktop`, and name it “myproject”.
+It will then create a new R session and open the project.

 ``` r
 library(eltoolkit)
 create_project2("~/Desktop/myproject")
 ```

-`create_project2()` support passing additional character string arguments.
-When you do that, it will create additional folders with the names of the arguments.
-You may pass as many additional argument and you need.
+`create_project2()` supports passing additional arguments as character strings.
+When you do that, `create_project2()` will create additional folders with the names of the arguments.
+You may pass as many additional argument as you need.
 For instance, to create a `reports` folder, run the code below.

 ``` r
 library(eltoolkit)